Minimize Equity Release Setup Costs in 2022

 When choosing between providers, also look at whether they offer any discounts for upfront payment fees depending on when you set up with them.

-Below are the most common fees associated with setting up an equity release plan:
+Below are the most common costs associated with setting up an equity release plan:

 - Property valuation1 fee